 You can now download the Spring 2017 issue of the COA Bulletin in PDF form.
 Be sure to check out the COA Bulletin archives here.
 Additionally, all past issues of The Connecticut Warbler from volumes 1-35 have been indexed and are available here.read more

+Note: COA Annual Meeting registrations are now full and closed!
+We will honor registrations mailed with March 11th postmark or earlier.
+No walk-ins will be allowed.
 The Connecticut Ornithological Association’s 33rd Annual Meeting is being held on Saturday, March 18, 2017 at Middlesex Community College, Middletown.
 Guest speakers include David Alan Sibley, William Burt, and John Kricher.
-Download the registration form for the 2017 COA Annual Meeting in PDF form here.
 Please see the 2017 COA Annual Meeting agenda here.
 COA will be offering a new hat at the upcoming annual meeting.
-The embroidered CT Warbler design will be the same but the color of the hat is khaki with a forest green brim.
-Cost is...read more
+The embroidered CT Warbler design...read more